samcowette/NYCTrafficData/README.md

 ---

-## 💡 Future Improvements

-- Deploy a Flask or FastAPI **prediction API**
-- Integrate with real-time data from public APIs (e.g., TomTom, HERE)
-- Build an interactive frontend using **Streamlit**
-- Expand the feature set to include weather or events

----

 ## 📄 License

 This project is provided under the MIT License and is intended for educational and portfolio use.